Pipeline Deed Restricted/Affordable Housing Projects

 Snow Creek Cottages: Snow Creek Cottages were built in 2009 and consist of 13 owner-occupied single-family homes.
 Built by the City, these homes feature numerous energy efficiency measures including geothermal, photovoltaic solar panels, thermal solar and SIPS panel construction.
 This project was funded entirely by the City.

 Habitat Replat Subdivision: Consisting of two single-family homes, this project was built by Habitat for Humanity on land donated by the City.

 Parkside Apartment: Built in 1980, Parkside Apartments consists of 42 rental units.
-Funding for this project came from a private developer, USDARD funds, and a housing obligation.
+Funding for this project came from a private developer, USDARD funds, and a private developer's housing obligation.